deiss/graphs/README.md

 ![Screenshot](media/Screenshot.png)

-From left to right:  minimum spanning tree (Prim), maximum flow (Ford-Fulkerson), shortest path and visited vertices (A*)

 Graphs is a toolbox for Graph Theory written in C++ with OpenGL and glut.
 It includes graph algorithms and an interface to visualize them.
 The project works with Gabriel graphs: these graphs look like road maps and are therefore nice for the study of lots of Graph algorithms.

 ***